W-void/landsat0/S-Net.md

 # S-Net: Spoon Networks for Cloud Masking of Landsat8 Imagery

+## Abstract

+With the development of neural network, full convolutional neural network has been applied to remote sensing image cloud detection.
+However, most of the algorithms do not consider the characteristics of remote sensing image, and there is little innovation and change to the full convolution neural network.
+In this paper, considering the multi band characteristics of remote sensing image and the influence of complex underlying surface of cloud detection, a simple and effective network, called S-Net, is proposed.

 ## 1. Introduction

 Since 2011, Landsat8/OLI has been collecting high quality imagery of the earth at least every 16 days.
 Free and open to the public, with global wall-to-wall coverage of land surfaces at an ecologically meaningful spatial resolution, Landsat imagery is one of the most useful resources for ecological monitoring and wildland management.
 But harnessing the power of the Landsat archive to detect and describe change on the earth’s surface hinges on researchers’ ability to detect and aggregate clear-sky observations uncontaminated by clouds.